Our herd

 Elder

-Tom Snow is a respected Îethka Nakoda (Stoney, Assiniboine) Elder from the Stoney Indian Reserve in Morley, Alberta.
+Tom Snow (he/him) is a respected Îethka Nakoda (Stoney, Assiniboine) Elder from the Stoney Indian Reserve in Morley, Alberta.
 For decades, he has carried and shared Traditional Nakoda teachings and ceremonial knowledge across Alberta, British Columbia, and Montana.
 Tom’s work centers on healing, cultural revitalization, and supporting the well-being of Indigenous youth and families through both community-based and institutional roles.

 He spent 11 years managing a child services agency where he provided youth mentorship, family reunification support, language instruction, and transportation services.
 He later developed a wellness program for Wesley First Nation that addressed addictions through culturally grounded practices, and served as a ceremonial Elder with Bent Arrow Traditional Healing Society—where he led circles, supported cultural education for staff, and reconnected families with their Nakoda language and traditions.